Back to: C#.NET Tutorials For Beginners and Professionals

 Var Keyword used in LINQ and Anonymous Types in C#:

 Another use case of the var keyword is that it is used with LINQ and Anonymous Types in C#.
 Let us understand this with an example.
-So, what we are going to do is, we will create a string array and on the string array we will use LINQ queries and we will see how var is useful.
+So, what we are going to do is, we will create a string array, and on the string array we will use LINQ queries and we will see how the var data type is useful.

 Please have a look at the following code.
 Here, first, we created a string array with some names.
 And then we fired the LINQ query on the string array.
 So, basically, we need to write a LINQ query to fetch the names which are greater than 5 characters.
 Here, we have written the LINQ query which will return the name which is greater than 5 characters as well as the length of the name.
 As we don’t know which type of data the LINQ query is going to return, so we use object type.